Bequen/AvgLib/README.md

 - [x] String management interface
 - [x] File Watcher
 - [x] Simple Content Pipeline
-- [ ] More noise functions!
+- [x] More noise functions!
 - [ ] Noise Fractals

-## How to install
+## How to Use?

-### Linux

-Run install script, it will do everything needed.

-### Windows

-On Windows you are going to need MinGW installed on C: partition in order to use install_win.bat script.
+This is a CMake library, this means you need to download the source code and put it to your project files.
+It is designed that way.
+Source files already contains CMakeLists.txt to compile successfully, so then, add `add_subdirectory("dirToThisLib")` to your main CMakeLists.txt.